crhistianramirez/ApplicationInsightsRequestLogging/README.md

 }
 ```

 Finally configure the request pipeline.
+You'll want to make sure you add `UseAppInsightsHttpBodyLogging` near the top of the pipeline so that it is processed first and can do its logging before some other part of the middleware possibly takes over (for example `UseMvc`).

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)